Ephraim-Bryski/Finite-Difference/README.md

 Tflux.set_BC("0","x","end")
 ```

-Note that the boundary condition overrides the initial condition for temperature; the user is warned about this.

-5. Once the user creates the needed Model, Fields, and Stencils, they must then run the simulation in a loop, updating the fields and their time derivatives using derivatives of fields and arithmetic operations between them.
+5. Run the simulation in a loop, updating the fields each iteration.
 For efficiency, operations can only be done on fields at the current time.

 ```python